What is CSR?

 - Charitable donations by staff by participating in our calendar of annual events, including monthly Dress Down Day, cake sales, memory walk, etc.

-- Paul Scholey, Senior Partner, was until 2012, Chair of Trustees of Leeds Citizens Advice Bureau and is now Independent Board Member of Leeds Grand Theatre and Opera House Ltd.
+- Paul Scholey, Senior Partner, was until 2012, Chair of Trustees of Leeds Citizens Advice Bureau and is now Chair of Leeds Grand Theatre and Opera House Ltd.

 - Dementia Action Alliance members.